shenwei356/csvtk/doc/docs/usage.md

   -E, --ignore-empty-row       ignore empty rows
   -I, --ignore-illegal-row     ignore illegal rows.
 You can also use 'csvtk fix' to fix files with
-                               different numbers of columns in rows
-      --infile-list string     file of input files list (one file per line), if given, they are appended to files from cli arguments -l, --lazy-quotes            if given, a quote may appear in an unquoted field and a non-doubled quote may appear in a quoted field
+                               different numbers of columns in rows -X, --infile-list string     file of input files list (one file per line), if given, they are appended to files from cli arguments -l, --lazy-quotes            if given, a quote may appear in an unquoted field and a non-doubled quote may appear in a quoted field